 Supercritical co2 extraction is a better technology to extract and separate plant essential oil.

 Using supercritical co2 extraction to extract cinnamon, the oil yield is more than 5 times that of ordinary steam distillation, and the extraction time is shortened.

 The obtained oil has natural color and pure fragrance.

-In the range of the experimental conditions, the best-operating conditions were:
+In the range of the experimental conditions, the optimization-operating conditions were:

 Extraction temperature 40 ℃, extraction pressure 35 MPa, CO2 flow rate 30 kg / h, bulk density (0.44 ± 0.02) g / ml.
 This method is easy to operate, safe, and non-toxic, and there is no residual solvent problem, so it has a good development prospect.

 Supercritical CO2 extraction is a highly efficient and effective method for extracting cinnamon essential oil.
 It offers several benefits over traditional extraction techniques, including its safety, environmentally friendly nature, and the production of high-quality extracts.
 Optimal extraction parameters, including temperature, pressure, CO2 flow rate, extraction duration, and yield, are crucial for achieving high-quality cinnamon essential oil.
 With proper controls and conditions, the supercritical CO2 extraction method will continue to play an important role in the production of cinnamon essential oil for the food, cosmetic, and aromatherapy industries.